Lie theory of finite simple groups and the Roth property: From braided-Lie algebras to `Lie algebras' on finite groups

-In this section we introduce the basic elements of noncommutative differential geometry of finite groups $G$ in the Hopf algebraic approach.
-It is quite important that these constructions are not invented in an ad-hoc manner just for groups but that they are part of a general quantum groups approach to noncommutative differential geometry.
-Suffice it to say on that front that differential structures over any unital algebra $A$ are expressed as a specification of the space $\Omega^1$ of 1-forms as an $A-A$-bimodule equipped with a differential $\extd:A\to\Omega^1$ obeying the Leibniz rule.
-We also require that the map $A\tens A\to\Omega^1$ sending $a\tens b\mapsto a\extd b$ is surjective and, optionally (one says that the calculus is connected) that $\ker(\extd)$ is spanned by $1$.
+We have also made reference in the introduction to the use of `differential calculus' on quantum groups as one method of construction of braided-Lie algebras.
+We will not need this explicitly so suffice it to say that a differential structure on a unital algebra $A$ means an $A-A$-bimodule $\Omega^1$ of `differential 1-forms' equipped with a map $\extd:A\to\Omega^1$ obeying the Leibniz rule.
+We also require that the map $A\tens A\to\Omega^1$ sending $a\tens b\mapsto a\, \extd b$ is surjective and, optionally (one says that the calculus is connected) that $\ker(\extd)$ is spanned by $1$.
 When $A$ is a Hopf algebra or `quantum group' we can require the calculus to be covariant under left or right translation, or both.
-In the latter case one says that the calculus is bicovariant.
-One knows that a (say) left-covariant calculus is a free module over its space $\Lambda^1$ of left-invariant differentials.
-In the bicovariant case there is a canonical extension to a full exterior algebra $(\Omega,\extd)$ or `noncommutative de Rahm complex'.
-Every unital algebra has a universal differential calculus defined as $\Omega^1=\ker(\cdot:A\tens A\to A)$ and $\extd a=1\tens a-a\tens 1$.
-In the Hopf algebra case it is automatically bicovariant.
-Any other calculus is isomorphic to a quotient of the universal one.
+In the latter case one says that the calculus is bicovariant and these are classified by Ad-stable right ideals $I$ in the augmentation ideal $A^+$ (cf. \cite{Woronowicz}).
+The left-invariant 1-forms $\Lambda^1$ can be identified with $A^+/I$ and $\Omega^1$ is a free $A$-module over $\Lambda^1$.
+The classical situation is where $A=\C[G]$, for $G$ an algebraic group, $A^+=\mathfrak m_e$, the functions vanishing at the identity, and $I=\mathfrak m_e^2$.
+Every unital algebra has a universal differential calculus defined as $\Omega^1=\ker(\cdot:A\tens A\to A)$ and $\extd a=1\tens a-a\tens 1$ which in the Hopf algebra case is bicovariant (it corresponds to $I=0$).
+A calculus is called `inner' if there is $\theta\in\Omega^1$ such that $[\theta,a]=\extd a$ for all $a\in A$.
+This is a nonclassical concept.

-Specialising these ideas, differential calculi on finite sets are in correspondence with directed graphs \cite{Con}.
-In the case of a finite group $G$ the left-covariant calculi are in correspondence with Cayley graphs defined by non-empty $\CC\subset G$ with $e\notin\CC$ ($e$ the group identity).
-Here the edges are of the form $x\to xa$ for $x\in G$ and $a\in \CC$.
-Such a calculus is also right covariant (hence `bicovariant') {\em iff} $\CC$ is ad-stable.
-The basis of invariant 1-forms is $\{e_a\ |\ a\in\CC\}$ and